PritijaBhapkar/Slot-Machine-using-python/README.md

 # Slot-Machine-using-python

-fun and interactive Slot Machine game where player places bets on multiple lines, and the game randomly generates symbols.
+fun and interactive slot machine game where player places bets on multiple lines, and the game randomly generates symbols.